vsanin42/minishell/README.md

 - error handling when unclosed quotes
 - NOW IF ENVS ARE NOT ABLE TO BE EXPANDED A NULL VALUE/NOTHING IS RETURNED TO THE NODES VALUE, SO WE CAN HAVE VALUES OF TYPE TEXT BUT WITH NO STORED VALUE/NULL - HANDLE THIS - create a function that removes these nodes when processing them into the array
 - !!!
 FILENAMES CAN ALSO BE ENVIRONMENT VARIABLES - must also go through the parse_eq_and_envs function !!!
+- major free function + error handling at all times

 # general notes